 Send and receive using the database

-An easy way to send out SMS or E-mail messages using the SMS Server is through creating new records directly into the database.
+With the SMS Server you can send and receive using the database.
+An easy way to do this is through creating new records directly into the database.

-This is often very useful, especially when your script or application runs on a different PC or maybe even on a Linux or Unix type system.
-In these cases it’s almost always a possibility to connect directly to the SMS Server database using an ODBC driver.
+This is often very useful, especially when your script or application runs on a different PC or on a Linux or Unix type system.
+In these cases it’s almost always possible to connect directly to the SMS Server database.

 To send out an SMS message simply run this query: